 An open letter to new parents:

-You may now be home from the hospital with you r new baby, up to your ears in diapers and midnight feedings, and enjoying g the new life that has joined your family.
-If your baby was screened for hearing loss and failed, now that you are home, your inclination may be to just let it go, and wait.
+You may now be home from the hospital with your new baby, up to your eyes in diapers and midnight feedings, and enjoying the new life that has joined your family.
+If your baby was screened for hearing loss and did not pass, you may want to let it go and wait and see.
 Please don’t.
-Go back for the second screening, and if advised, on to a formal assessment with an audiologist.
+Go back for the second screening, and if advised, on to a formal assessment with a pediatric audiologist.
 To have to face even the possibility of something wrong is a very difficult thing to do.
-But if there is something wrong with your baby’s hearing, NOW is the time to find out.
+But if your baby can’t hear clearly, NOW is the time to find out.

-Early intervention for children with hearing loss can help to build a successful future, and ensure that their full potential will be reached.
-A rich and full life awaits these children, especially when given full access to language right from birth.
+Early intervention for children who are deaf or hard of hearing can help to build a successful future and ensure that their full potential will be reached.
+A rich and full life awaits these children, especially when given full access to language and communication right from birth.

 Please don’t delay!
 I know you love your new baby…make sure the message is getting across!

-Proud mom of a now 19 year old daughter who is hard of hearing
+Proud mom of a now young adult daughter who is hard of hearing